2017 bay Yakima Reservation mare

-Tilt is one of 24 wild Yakima Reservation horses seized in December 2019 by King County Sheriff’s Office, in cooperation with Regional Animal Services of King County and SAFE.
+Tilt was one of 24 wild Yakima Reservation horses seized in December 2019 by King County Sheriff’s Office, in cooperation with Regional Animal Services of King County and SAFE.
 Tilt and four of her herdmates (lovingly called “the wildings” by SAFE staff) came to SAFE to be rehabilitated and spend some quality time with SAFE Horsemanship volunteers.
-Tilt is now in foster, learning more about leading, standing for a farrier, and settling into her life with humans.
-While she may never be a riding horse because of her uneven hips, she doesn’t seem to be in any pain and will make a great companion pony!
-All SAFE horses are adopted with a no-breeding clause, no exceptions.
+Tilt went to foster to learn more about leading, standing for a farrier, and settling into her life with humans.
+Once she returned from foster, it wasn’t long before Sophia came along and adopted her and another horse friend, Valentine, a 16 year old sweet chestnut mare.

 Pepper and Tilt have been spending time in Gig Harbor with a wonderful foster family.
 Lisa Garr, one of our volunteer riders, lives in Gig Harbor and stops by the foster family’s home to work with the two mares.
 Here’s what she recently had to say about their progress: